Weak disorder asymptotics in the stochastic mean-field model of distance

 \section{Introduction}

 The last few years have witnessed an explosion in empirical data collected on various real-world networks, including transportation networks like road and rail networks and data transmission networks such as the Internet.
-This has stimulated an intense inter-disciplinary effort to formulate various mathematical network models to understand their structure as well as the evolution of such real-world networks.
-Rigorously analyzing properties of these models and deriving asymptotics as the size of the network becomes large is currently \tsh{an} active area of modern probability theory.
+This has stimulated an intense inter-disciplinary effort to formulate mathematical network models to understand their structure as well as the evolution of such real-world networks.
+Rigorously analyzing properties of these models and deriving asymptotics as the size of the network becomes large is currently an active area of modern probability theory.

-In many contexts, these models are used to model transportation networks and understanding the flow carrying properties of these models is of paramount importance.
-Real-world networks are described not only by their graph structure, which give us information about valid links between vertices in the network, but also by their associated \emph{edge weights}, representing cost or time required to traverse the edge.
-Similar questions form the core of one of the fundamental problems in interacting particle systems, namely {\it first passage percolation}.
-In brief, one starts with a finite network model $\KK_n$ (for example the $[-n,n]^2$ box in the integer lattice $\Zbold^2$).
-Each edge $e$ is given some random edge weight $l_e$, usually assumed to be non-negative, independent and identically distributed (i.i.d.) across edges.
-We shall refer to $l_e$ as the {\it length} or {\it} cost of the edge $e$.
-For any two vertices $u,v\in \KK_n$, and a path $P$ between the two vertices, the cost of the path $f(P)$, is some function of the edge weights on the path (see the next section where we describe two natural regimes).
-The optimal path $P_{\tt opt}(u,v)$ between the two vertices is the path that minimizes this cost function amongst all possible \tsh{such paths}.
-Now fix two vertices in $\KK_n$, e.g., in the case of the two-dimensional integer lattice, the origin and the point $(n,0)$.
-One is then interested in deriving properties of the optimal path between these two vertices, at least as the size of the network $n\to\infty$.
+In many contexts, these models are used to describe transportation networks, and understanding their flow carrying properties is of paramount importance.
+Real-world networks are described not only by their graph structure, which give us information about the links between vertices in the network, but also by their associated \emph{edge weights} that represent cost or time required to traverse the edge.
+Similar questions form the core of one of the fundamental problems in the modern theory of discrete probability, namely \textit{first passage percolation}.
+In brief, one starts with a finite network model $\KK_n$ (e.g., the $[-n,n]^2$ box in the integer lattice $\Zbold^2$).
+Each edge $e$ is given some random edge weight $l_e$, usually assumed to be nonnegative, independent and identically distributed (i.i.d.) across edges.
+We shall sometimes refer to $l_e$ as the \textit{length} or \textit{cost} of the edge $e$.
+For any two vertices $u,v\in\KK_n$, and a path~$P$ between the two vertices, the cost $f(P)$ of the path is some function of the edge weights on the path (see the next section where we describe two natural regimes).
+The optimal path $P_{\mathtt{opt}}(u,v)$ between the two vertices is the path that minimizes this cost function amongst all possible such paths.
+Now fix two vertices in $\KK_n$, for example, in the case of the two-dimensional integer lattice, the origin and the point $(n,0)$.
+One is then interested in deriving properties of the optimal path between these two vertices, at least as the size of the network tends to infinity.